Usha-Mounika/Samsung_PD/README.md

 ```
 There are 5 violations.
 The driving cell needs to be upsized to fix the transition violation.

+The various methods to fix transition violation are:
+- upsize the driving cell
+- add_buffer_on_route (if netlength is high)
+- split_load/split_fanout by adding buffer

+The method to fix capacitance is to upsize the cell.
+So, Upsizing the driving cell at transition violating pins might fix the capacitance violations.

 The following image shows the net reported as violating with high fanout.
 ![lab5_tran_1](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/3a6f571b-539d-4172-874b-9f3ad1b21f0d)